space-wizards/docs/src/en/robust-toolbox/ecs/ecs-full-example.md

         SubscribeLocalEvent<MoveEvent>(OnEntityMove);
     }

+    // This is called each game tick public override void Update(float frameTime)
+    {
+        // This code is ran every tick
+    }

     // This is called when a FooComponent is initialized. private void OnFooInit(Entity<FooComponent> ent, ref ComponentInit _) {
         // Initialize your FooComponent here
     }

     // Example handler for when FooComponent is interacted with by an user.